diskoverdata/diskover-community/README.md

 To use the Diskover dashboard (screenshot), import the saved objects file `export.json` into Kibana for the dashboard visualizations.
 In Kibana go to `Management > Saved Objects > Import`.

+If nothing is showing in the dashboard, go to `Management > Index Patterns > diskover-*` and then hit the `refresh icon`.

 ### Kibana Field Formatting